ucb-ee192/SkeletonHuzzah32/README.md

 INSERT A FEW COMMENTS ABOUT CHASSIS ADAPTER DESIGN AND ACCESS TO THE DESIGN FILES!!!

 ## Software Requirements
 In order to write, debug, compile, and flash the Huzzah32, we will be making use of the [PlatformIO plugin](https://platformio.org/platformio-ide) for [Visual Studio Code](https://code.visualstudio.com/).
 Depending on your choice of operating system, you may also want to download a terminal emulator (such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)) for streamlining the process of establishing serial communication with your microcontroller.
 While the source code used on our embedded system will be written in C, we will be using Python for several communication-based tasks as well.
+Please make sure you have a recent Python3 distribution installed.

 # Getting Started!